nicodewet/mvnz/README.md

 3. **Thread Count**
    - **What to Monitor**: Current number of active threads, peak number of threads, and deadlocked threads.
-   - **Why**: Monitoring threads helps in identifying thread leaks, deadlocks, and ensuring that the application is not overwhelmed by too many threads, which can lead to resource exhausting.
+   - **Why**: Monitoring threads helps in identifying thread leaks, deadlocks, and ensuring that the application is not overwhelmed by too many threads, which can lead to resource exhaustion.
 4. **CPU Usage**
     - **What to Monitor**: CPU usage by the JVM process.
     - **Why**: High CPU usage can indicate performance bottlenecks or inefficient code.
 Monitoring CPU usage helps in identify and addressing